The aims of the workshop:

 – to develop and promote students’ creativity and responsibility through their commitment in the whole process of planning, organizing and presenting their achievements during the workshop;

-– to explore Slovenian regional culture and traditions cultivated in the area;
+– to experience Polish – Kurpian regional culture and traditions cultivated in the area;

--Welcoming of the foreign pupils to our school,
+-Welcoming of the foreign pupils to the school,

 – Division of the participating students in drama, art and music – dance clubs.
 Starting the workshops in clubs.

-– Work in the clubs: practising the songs, making the props for the play practising the acting in the play, inventing commercials.
+– Work in the clubs: practising the dance, making paper flowers and cutouts for the props, practising the acting in the play.

-– The presentation of the Croatian students and teachers of their school, town and country.
+– The presentation of the Croatian students and teachers of their school, town, country and cultural heritage.

 – The presentation of the Greek pupils and teachers of their school, town and country.

-– Lunch in the school’s dining room, talking with parents, teachers and guests, homemade food prepared by the school cook in the canteen.
+– Talking with parents, teachers and guests, tasting homemade food prepared by the parents.

 The achievements of the workshop in accordance to the project aims: